manoharan-neethu/neu-capstone-project-juego/1-Cloud-Resource-Provisioning-Stage/readme.md

 5. Create DNS records for internet-facing hosts (Nginx, HAProxy, etc.) as directed by each script.

-For example, a script will spit out the public IP address of the Nginx host and ask you to add a DNS A record to your public domain mapping that IP to a particular hostname (such as "ctf.issessions.ca").
+For example, a script will spit out the public IP address of the Nginx host and ask you to add a DNS A record to your public domain mapping that IP to a particular hostname (such as "ctf.juego2022.com").
 Note that the hostname given by the script is only a suggestion.
 You can use other hostnames if you wish.
 Just be consistent when configuring services later on.

 <br />